-This section describes the following concepts related to the new Shared Pool feature:
+This section describes the following concepts related to the Shared Pool feature:

-- Only the JDBC Thin driver supports the Shared Pool feature, and not the JDBC OCI driver.

-- For using this feature, you must use an XML configuration file.

-- Overview of Shared Pool Support

-- Prerequisites for Supporting Shared Pool

-- Configuring the Shared Pool

-- APIs for Shared Pool Support

-- Sample XML Configuration File for Shared Pool
+- Only the JDBC Thin driver supports the Shared Pool feature, and not the JDBC OCI driver. - For using this feature, you must use an XML configuration file. - This feature works with Application Containers as well.
+Refer to the Oracle Multitenant Administrator's Guide for more information about Application Containers. - Overview of Shared Pool Support - Prerequisites for Supporting Shared Pool - Configuring the Shared Pool - APIs for Shared Pool Support - Sample XML Configuration File for Shared Pool